laserpants/elm-burrito-update/README.md

 ### [Facepalm](https://laserpants.github.io/elm-burrito-update/examples/facepalm/dist/)

 This simple single-page blog-like application shows how to use this library to:
-  * Fetch remote resources from an API;
+  * Fetch remote resources from a RESTful JSON API;
   * Implement URL routing;
   * Authenticate users and manage sessions using localStorage/sessionStorage (via ports);
   * Display “toast” notifications; and